huwwynnjones/conways_game_of_life/README.md

 # Conways Game of Life

-A simple implemention of the classic cellular automaton.
+A simple implementation of the classic cellular automaton.

 To run: